Anshumittal123/Finace-Bank-Money-website/README.md

 # Finace-Bank-Money-website

 # 1 Setup:-
 This website create with using HTML and CSS.
-In This page
+In This page.

 # 2. Design a Landing Page:-
 -> The landing page should include sections as per the Figma design: